kishan20-00/kishan20-00/README.md

 ![](https://komarev.com/ghpvc/?username=kishan20-00&color=dc143c)

-- 🔭 I’m currently studying Data Science in SLIIT
+- 🔭 I’m currently working as a System Support Engineer at Millennium IT Esp.
 - 🌱 I’m currently learning TensorFlow and ML algorithms
 - 👯 I’m looking to collaborate on Data Science Projects which is about Machine Learning and Artificial Intelligence.
 - 💬 Ask me about SQL and Data Structures